umbraco/UmbracoDocs/Getting-Started/Data/Defining-content/index-v8.md

 ### Properties
 Each field on a Document Type is called a property.
 A property is given a name, an alias (used to output the properties content in a template) and an editor.
 The editor determines what type of data the property will store and the input method.
 There are a wide range of editors available out of the box (textstring, Rich text, media picker and so forth) and you can customize and add additional editors.

 Some editors require configuration, a configured editor is saved as a Data Type and can be re-used for multiple properties and document types.
-These can be seen in the __Developer__ section under __Data Types__.
+These can be seen in the __Settings__ section under __Data Types__.

 ## Creating a Document Type
 A Document Type is created in the settings section using the Document Type editor.